 The board of directors and its risk management committee are responsible for approving the Company's strategic plans and basic polices for country risk management; reviewing and approving the quota on country risk management; approving the responsibilities, authority limits and reporting lines of the senior management relating to country risk management; supervising the senior management to implement various policies for country risk management; and periodically reviewing country risk reports submitted by the senior management.
-The senior management and the Head Office's risk management committee are responsible for implementing the strategic plans and policies for country risk management approved by the board of directors; formulating and reviewing various specific policies, processes and operating procedures for country risk management; regularly assessing the Company's status of country risk management; as well as monitoring and evaluating whether the country risk management department is responsible for leading the drafting of basic polices for country risk management and improving the country risk management system, incorporating the status of country risk management and improving the country risk management system, and periodically submitting the same to the senior management and the Head Office's risk management system, and periodically submitting the same to the senior management and the diffice's risk management committee for review.
+The senior management and the Head Office's risk management committee are responsible for implementing the strategic plans and policies for country risk management approved by the board of directors; formulating and reviewing various specific policies, processes and operating procedures for country risk management; regularly assessing the Company's status of country risk management; as well as monitoring and evaluating whether the country risk management of business units and functional departments at all levels is effective or not.
+The Head Office's risk management department is responsible for leading the drafting of basic polices for country risk management and improving the country risk management system, incorporating the status of country risk management into the overall country risk management reporting system, and periodically submitting the same to the senior management and the Head Office's risk management committee for review.